 In the 19th Century, narrative works about wild animals and lands far away captivated humans, making animal shows grow in popularity.
 This enthusiasm caused the landlord Ernst Pinkert to convert his restaurant ‘the Pfaffendorfer Hof’ into a zoological garden.
 On Whitsuntide in 1878 4,500 visitors congregated for the opening of the zoo to see kangaroos, parrots and oryx as well as the Bengal tiger and a pair of lions.
-Since then Zoo Leipzig has managed to grow and live through two world wars and times of economic recession and political turmoil owing to its commitment, persistence and visions.

 On 9th June, Ernst Pinkert opens a restaurant (the Zoological garden of Leipzig).
 From the public house „Pfaffendorfer Hof“ that includes an animal enclosure one of the first zoos in Europe is born.

 In spite of financial difficulties Pinkert still manages to build new enclosures and to increase the number of animals.
 The combination of animal keeping, gastronomy and events ensures the zoo’s survival.
 Sporting and music events take place as well as "people spectacles".

 A "zoological garden limited company" is founded, which purchases the zoo.
 Pinkert receives financial compensation and remains the director.
 In subsequent years extensive renovation of the zoo takes place.

 The zoo is extended.
 Within only two years a new building for big cats is built as well as the primate house and the main and administrative buildings.

 The aquarium is built, in which fish and other sea creatures from all over the world still swim today.

 The aquarium is extended to include a terrarium.
 Snakes, lizards and alligators are still housed in this Wilhelminian-style building today.